 But it was news to us that East Africa is, as described in the citation, “a neglected but increasingly strategic part of the world.”
 Strategic in what sense?
 Yes, the “War on Terror”, pirates, drone strikes and so on, but we might want to ask that of the jury camped out at Columbia’s journalism school to clarify one point: strategic for whom exactly?
 And “neglected”?
 Every major NGO and a legion of foreign correspondents (what’s left of that profession) have set up shop in Nairobi, so much so that it’s created a parallel world of expatriates.

 Back to Gettleman: the man has chutzpah.
 Not for him the niceties of the nomination process observed by lesser reporters than he.
 No, the only man fit to nominate The Gettleman was The Gettleman himself.
 In its story on the prize, The Times gave Gettleman a backhanded compliment (they mentioned him about 10 paragraphs down): ‘Mr. Gettleman nominated himself for the award, and he beat out other Times reporters nominated for their coverage of the Japanese tsunami.
 While “some reporters might have felt his editors knew best” about the nomination, said Joseph Kahn, The Times’s foreign editor, ‘Jeffrey put himself forward for the Pulitzers—and for that, Jeffrey, bless your heart.’

 Anyway, if you want you can check out our general feeling on The Gettleman’s reporting: our tweets when we got wind of his award or just click through for our archive.
-Otherwise, join us as we celebrate Gettleman’s Pulitzer with snapshots of him taken around the continent.
-We did not include this topless pin-up picture of The Gettleman.
-The first two are from his adventures in Somalia (which resulted in a classic about drinking camel’s milk) and then in the DRC and Ethiopia.
+As a parting shot we had to link to this topless pin-up picture of The Gettleman.